Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cockalier on dock

-Image Credit: Angela Holmyard, Shutterstock
+Image By: Angela Holmyard, Shutterstock

 The Cockalier is a descendant of a Cocker Spaniel and a Cavalier King Charles Spaniel.
 These dogs are calm and friendly and love to cuddle with their owners.
-They make a great family addition if you seek a kind companion for a senior or small children.
+They make a great family addition if you seek a kind companion for a senior or small child.

 7. Cockeranian (Pomeranian x Cocker Spaniel)